> Home > Sitemap > Contact Us > Español

 High School G/T Teachers

-Edgewood ISD accepts referrals during the first, second, and third nine weeks for students who may need Gifted/Talented Services during the school year.
+Edgewood ISD is now accepting referrals for students who may need Gifted/Talented Services for the school year.
 This program is designed for students who exhibit intellectual and creative thinking abilities at an extraordinary level not normally served in the regular classroom.
 Services are provided only upon identification of education needs of the student.
-Anyone wishing to refer a student attending Edgewood ISD in kindergarten through twelfth grade this school year are asked to go to the student’s campus office and request a copy of the referral form.
-This form must be returned to the school by the end of the third nine weeks.
-Those unable to go to the school should call the school office to request a form be sent to them.
+Anyone wishing to refer a student attending Edgewood ISD in kindergarten through twelfth grade this school year are asked to fill out the online Edgewood ISD G/T Referral Form found on the EISD website.
+This form must be completed by the first Friday in November.
+Those unable to fill the form out online should call the school office to request a form be sent to them.

 In Edgewood ISD, "gifted and talented student" means a child who performs at or shows the potential for performing at a high level of accomplishment when compared to others of the same age, experience, or environment and who: